-

 This program is a good fit for any high schooler interested in engineering, and has the closest connections to biomedical engineering, electrical engineering and mechanical engineering.

-This program is a good fit for any high schooler interested in engineering, and has the closest connections to civil engineering and environmental engineering.
+This program is a good fit for any high schooler interested in engineering and has the closest connections to computer engineering and electrical engineering.